 The bottom line

 If you want to do your own taxes this year, make sure to take action soon.
-The deadline for filing your 2019 taxes is April 15th, 2020.
-Consider knocking this item off your financial to-do list this February.
+The deadline for filing your 2019 taxes has been extended to July 15th, 2020 due to the Coronavirus Pandemic.
+Consider knocking this item off your financial to-do list asap.